ateijelo/optimatica/README.md

   Optimatica will stop the flood fill if it finds the "inside" block and it will build the path to it from the starting block.
 See where that path crosses your walls, patch your build, and try optimizing again.

+# Jenkins

+a dummy change to test the jenkins integration